creativewave/animate/README.md

 `MotionPath` should be a reference of a `SVGGeometryElement` (eg. `<path>`, `<circle>`, `<rect>`, etc…) for a `MotionPathEffect` along which to move `Element`.

-`Keyframes` should define the properties and values of a `KeyframeEffect` to apply during the animation's duration.
-There are two formats of keyframes:
+`Keyframes` should define the properties and values of a `KeyframeEffect`.
+There are two formats of keyframes (learn more on [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API/Keyframe_Formats)):

 **1. Canonical (aka array-form):**